-The Fresno Mosquito and Vector Control District appreciates the opportunity to provide comments on the ACF draft regulatory language (March 23 iteration) for public fleets as proposed by California Air Resources Board (CARB) staff.
-While the latest iteration of the ACF regulation reflects some of the exemptions and extensions that have been requested, we remain seriously concerned with the following and must request further amendments accordingly:
+While the latest iteration of the ACF regulation reflects some of the exemptions and extensions that have been requested, we remain concerned with the following issues and respectfully request further amendments.

 Timelines and Public Funding.
 The proposed regulations continue to impose aggressive timelines for public fleets to comply and do not consider existing local agency budget constraints and funding methods for capital projects.